160 Christian Street, Oxford, CT 06478

 My 45-hour counseling supervision training was formalized and completed in January 2018 through the University of North Carolina at Greensboro Department of Counseling and Educational Development’s “Approved Clinical Supervision Professional Development.”

-My overall supervision experience includes 14+ years of administrative and clinical mentoring of Healing Touch students working towards their certification in Healing Touch (HT).
+My overall supervision experience includes 14+ years of clinical mentoring of Healing Touch students working towards their certification in Healing Touch (HT).
 These HT students are either licensed health professionals such as nurses, doctors, massage therapists, counselors or other allied healthcare providers who work in various non-counseling private practices and within hospital settings.

 If we find we’re a good fit, here’s what you can expect from supervision with me: